scalaz/scalaz/effect/README.md

 val lifted: IO[String] = IO.now("Hello World")
 ```

 You should never use either constructor for impure code.
-The result of doing so is undefined, and will probably result in runtime errors or replicated effects.
+The result of doing so is undefined, and will probably result in runtime errors.

 ## Impure Code